 The SSS program operates across Queensland, including State, Catholic Education and Independent Schools.
 SSS team members work collaboratively with school staff and students in Prep to year 12.
 The multidisciplinary team consists of Speech Language Pathologists, Occupational Therapists, Educators, a Psychologist and Physiotherapist.

 The SSS Occupational Therapist may also be involved with the delivery of Fee for Service assessment, therapy and planning, providing direct services to students and families.
 Delivery of additional services will be in line with the Occupational Therapist’s level of experience.

 The main responsibilities of the position include, but are not limited to:

 - In collaboration with other relevant team members, be responsible for the creation, delivery and evaluation of the SSS program to specified clients across Queensland.
 This includes:

-- Deliver intensive support plans which are responsive to the needs of students and school staff, either by face to face contact or via the e-services (e.g. Zoom).
-A component of the support plans will include specialised equipment and use of technology;
+- Deliver intensive support plans which are responsive to the needs of students and school staff, either by face-to-face contact or via the e-services (e.g. Zoom);

 - Lead meetings with the SSS team, school staff members and parents to discuss and disseminate information about students and programs;

 - Provide training/professional development to teachers, staff and parents.